 LLP (Limited Liability Partnerships)

-A statutory body means any such authority or organisation which is non-constitutional.
+A statutory body means any such authority or organization which is non-constitutional.
 Such bodies have been set up by the parliament, and hold power to take decisions on behalf of an entire nation.
 Some notable examples of statutory bodies in India are:

 National Green Tribunal